When uncertainty is high, the key is not prediction but learning. We test fast, see clearly what works, and deliver what truly creates value.

-In uncharted territory, flexibility is essential.
-Sticking to a rigid list of deliverables often leads to costly mistakes.
+In uncharted territory, sticking to a rigid list of deliverables often leads to costly mistakes.
 Most initial assumptions are untested, and many will be wrong.
-That’s why real-world testing and rapid adaptation are critical.
+You see clearly by testing in real conditions and adapting fast.
 Waiting too long to adjust course creates waste instead of value.

 Build-Measure-Learn Cycles